Patterns of interval correlations in neural oscillators with adaptation: Results

 where $v_0(t)$ is the limit cycle solution and $Z(T^*)=[f(\vth)+\mu-a^*+\Delta]^{-1}$ is the inverse of the velocity $\dot v_0(T^*)$ at the threshold, which is always positive.
-Thus, the PRC is positive for all $t\in(0,T^*)$, i.e. 1D-IF models show type I behavior.
-Looking at Eq.~\eqref{eq:vartheta} we find that a positive PRC inevitably yields $\vartheta<1$ and hence implies $\rho_1<0$.
-Intuitively, a short ISI causes in the following on average a higher inhibitory adaptation during the subsequent ISI.
-Such an inhibitory current always enlarges the ISI in type I neurons -- hence, a short ISI is followed by a long ISI.
+Thus, the PRC is positive for all $t\in(0,T^*)$, i.e. one-dimensional IF models show type I behavior.
+From our general considerations, this implies a negative SCC at lag $k=1$.
+The sign of the correlations at higher lags can be inferred from the sign of $\vartheta$, for which one can show (Sec.~\ref{sec:material-methods}) that

-The sign of the correlations at higher lags can be inferred from the sign of $\vartheta$, for which one can show that $\vartheta=(f(0)+\mu-a^*)Z(0)$.
 Because $Z(0)>0$, the sign of $\vartheta$ is determined by the sign of $f(0)+\mu-a^*$.
-For sufficiently small $\Delta$ (weak adaptation, see Fig.~\ref{fig:trajec}a) we will have $a^*<f(0)+\mu$, consequently, $\vartheta>0$ and a negative correlation at all lags (Fig.~\ref{fig:trajec}a3).
+For \rot{weak adaptation such that $a^*<f(0)+\mu$ (achieved by a sufficiently small value of $\Delta$ or $\taua$, Fig.~\ref{fig:trajec}a), we will have} $\vartheta>0$ and a negative correlation at all lags (Fig.~\ref{fig:trajec}a3).
 In this case, a short ISI occurring by fluctuation will cause a positive deviation $\delta a_i$ (Fig.~\ref{fig:trajec}a2, green arrow).
 Geometrically, it is plausible that such a positive deviation causes a likewise positive deviation $\delta a_{i+1}$ in the subsequent cycle (Fig.~\ref{fig:trajec}a2, red arrow).
 Because a positive deviation is associated with a long ISI, the initial short ISI is on average followed by longer ISIs.